fatimaa87n/Equisoft_Bixi/README.md

 As for pagination, since the dataset is under 1000 records, I implemented client-side paging in React.
 For larger datasets, it would be more efficient to implement server-side pagination within the API service to reduce data transfer and improve performance.

 ## Frontend (React)
 - `components/StationList.jsx`
 - `services/stationService.js`
 - Uses `fetch` for API calls
 - Bootstrap UI with filter inputs, table view, and pagination

+## Testing
+I did not implement automated unit tests for this project.
+However, I manually tested the API endpoints and various filter parameters using Swagger UI before integrating with the frontend.
+This helped verify that the API correctly handles different query filters and returns expected results.

 ## Getting Started